The employment tribunal process

 • How busy the tribunal is (this can affect availability).

-Employment Tribunal costs
+Employment tribunal costs

-If an employee loses their claim, a judge may order them to pay for an employer’s costs of going to court.
+For an employee there is no fee to make a claim.
+However, if an employee loses their claim, a judge may order them to pay for an employer’s costs of going to court.

 It may be unlikely an employee has to pay any costs.
 But a judge can order them to pay costs if they’re guilt of lying, fraudulence, or have misled the tribunal.